dgraph-io/workshop/3-flock-querying/README.md

 The [Getting started guide](../1-getting-started/Readme.md) has details about adding schema using Ratel.

-Here's the [reference to docs](https://docs.dgraph.io/query-language/#datetime-indices) to know more about datetime indexes in Dgraph.
+Here's the [reference to docs](https://docs.dgraph.io/query-language/#datetime-indices) to know more about DateTime indexes in Dgraph.

 ```sh
 {